-OBJECTIVE Reduce maternal morbimortality and prevent vertical transmission of Paludism or Malaria.
+Objective Reduce maternal morbimortality and prevent vertical transmission of Malaria

-ACTIVITY Prevention, detection and treatment.
+Activity Prevention, detection and treatment

 Malaria is an infection caused by a protozoan of the Plasmodium gender.
 The causative agent is inoculated into the human being through the bite of the female Anopheles mosquito.
 It is endemic in 21 of the 37 countries of the Region.
-Over 80% of the cases reported originate in the 9 countries that share the Amazon jungle.
+Over 80% of the cases reported originate in the 9 countries that share the Amazon jungle, being pregnant women and children particularly susceptible.